get Russian IP address

 How can I watch Russian TV abroad?

 By using a VPN and connecting to a Russian server, you can watch Russian TV in any country as long as you have an internet connection.
 This is the case even if the content is geo-restricted and only otherwise accessible in Russia.
-If, after connecting to a server, you still encounter issues, try clearing your browser’s cookies.
+If, after connecting to a server, you still encounter issues, try clearing your browser’s cache and cookies.

 A Russian IP address allows you to access all sorts of state-owned Russian TV channels, including Russia 1, NTV and Match TV.
 You’ll also be able to unblock popular Russian streaming services such as ivi and Okko.
-The best VPNs with servers in countries such as the USA and UK also let you access streaming services such as Netflix US, BBC iPlayer and Amazon Prime Video.
+The best VPNs with servers in countries such as the USA and UK also let you access streaming services such as Netflix US, BBC iPlayer, and Amazon Prime Video.

 Can I use a free VPN to get a Russian IP address?